 - if jerking is distinct when the eyes are at maximum deviation, and

 - if the angle of onset of jerking is prior to 45 degrees.

-it's likely that the suspect has a blood alcohol concentration (BAC)
+likely that the suspect has a blood alcohol concentration (BAC) of 0.08

-of 0.08 percent or greater.
-Research by the National Highway Traffic Safety
+percent or greater.
+Research by the National Highway Traffic Safety Administration

-Administration (NHTSA) found that the HGN test will allow for the proper
+(NHTSA) found that the HGN test will allow for the proper classification

-seizure medications, phencyclidine, a variety of inhalants, barbiturates,
+medications, phencyclidine, a variety of inhalants, barbiturates, and